birc-stormtroopers/avoiding-recursion/README.md

 I find that the easiest way to do this is via a small state machine that keep track of the traversal, but your milage may vary.
 You can find my solution in `python/parent.py`, but give it a good try before you look at my solution.
 Your solution might be even smarter.

+Traversing using a `parent` pointer can get a lot harder if the trees are not binary, since then you need to work out which child to traverse next when you return searching up through `parents`, but there are various ways to do it.
+Can you find a way?